joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 ## Create a secret for your entitlement key
 {: #deploy-k8s-docker-registry-secret-fw}

+You've already created a secret for the entitlement key in the `ibpinfra` namespace or project, now you need to create one in your {{site.data.keyword.blockchainfull_notm}} Platform namespace or project.
 After you purchase the {{site.data.keyword.blockchainfull_notm}} Platform, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You need to store the entitlement key on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
 Using a Kubernetes secret allows you to securely store the key on your cluster and pass it to the operator and the console deployments.
-You've already created a secret for the entitlement key in the `ibpinfra` namespace or project, now you need to create one in your {{site.data.keyword.blockchainfull_notm}} Platform namespace or project.

-Run the following command to create the secret and add it to your OpenShift Project:
+Run the following command to create the secret and add it to your namespace or project:
 ```
-kubectl create secret docker-registry docker-key-secret --docker-server=cp.icr.io --docker-username=cp --docker-password=<KEY> --docker-email=<EMAIL> -n <PROJECT_NAME>
+kubectl create secret docker-registry docker-key-secret --docker-server=cp.icr.io --docker-username=cp --docker-password=<KEY> --docker-email=<EMAIL> -n <NAMESPACE>
 ```
 {:codeblock}
 - Replace `<KEY>` with your entitlement key.
 - Replace `<EMAIL>` with your email address.
-- Replace `<PROJECT_NAME>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.
+- Replace `<NAMESPACE>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment namespace or OpenShift project.

 The name of the secret that you are creating is `docker-key-secret`.
 This value is used by the operator to deploy the offering in future steps.
 If you change the name of any of secrets that you create, you need to change the corresponding name in future steps.
 {: note}